sammyd/iOS8-day-by-day-book/manuscript/02-sharing-extension.md

 {width=10%,float=left}
 ![](images/02/thumbnail.png)

-A __huge__ new feature in iOS8 is the introduction of support for extensions.
+A __huge__ new feature in iOS 8 is the introduction of support for extensions.
 These are areas in which developers can enhance the operating system, including both 3rd-party apps and Apple-provided apps, with their own features and functionality.
 There are 6 extensions applicable to iOS: